microsoft/vscode-docs/docs/languages/javascript.md

 ## Formatting

-The built-in JavaScript formatter providers basic code formatting with reasonable defaults:
+The built-in JavaScript formatter providers basic code formatting with reasonable defaults.

 Use the `javascript.format.*` [settings](/docs/getstarted/settings.md) to configure the built-in formatter, such as making braces appear on their own line.
 Or, if the built-in formatter is getting in the way, set `"javascript.format.enable"` to `false` to disable it.
 For more specialized code formatting styles, try installing one of the formatting extensions from the VS Code marketplace.